catalinghita8/android-mvp-dagger2/README.md

 ## Strong points
 - possess high flexibility to create variants for automated and manual testing
 - possess lightweight structure due to its presentation layer pattern
-- is scalable - the app is easy to expand
+- is scalable and easy to expand
 ## Weak points
 - maintenance effort could be lower and scalability could be better - even though the app has a solid structure and complies to some of the SOLID principles, it cannot be considered as part of Clean Architecture, mainly because the Presenter contains most of the logic, therefore substituting Interactors (use-cases)
 - possess medium complexity - other approaches might lower complexity and increase efficiency